There are a million different ways to define success.

 With both Reddit and Quora, it’s the quality of links you have to focus on and not the quantity.

 Returning to the other social media platforms such as Facebook, LinkedIn, Twitter, etc.

 On these platforms, it has proven very effective to use different incentives to get people to visit your site.

 Many e-commerce businesses offer discount codes to lure people to their sites.

 This is a tweet from Royal Colors’ Twitter page where they offer visitors a discount code to use on their website.
 The link redirects people to the Royal Colors’ website where you can use the discount code.

-Special offers are similar to discounts and are also a great way to convince people to visit your site and check out your products.
+Special offers are similar to discounts and are also a great way of convincing people to visit your site and check out your products.

 Cheap Monday uses a special offer to attract visitors to their site through their Facebook page.
 One thing worth noticing on this post is the time limit “Hurry!
 Offer expires Sunday after midnight”.